xuaun/survey-analysis-undergraduate-research/README.md

  To access the materials published in these works, access the respective paths for these works in this repository.

  ## Reference materials
-If you are interested in learning about the ["Escala de Ansiedade à Matemática - EAM (or, in English: Mathematics Anxiety Scale)"](https://repositorio.ufscar.br/bitstream/handle/ufscar/8416/TeseACM.pdf?sequence=1&isAllowed=y), or its [translated version into Brazilian Sign Language (Libras)](https://repositorio.ufscar.br/handle/ufscar/14164?show=full), feel free to access these links in Portuguese for that purpose.
+If you are interested in learning about the ["Escala de Ansiedade à Matemática - EAM (or, in English: Math Anxiety Scale)"](https://repositorio.ufscar.br/bitstream/handle/ufscar/8416/TeseACM.pdf?sequence=1&isAllowed=y), or its [translated version into Brazilian Sign Language (Libras)](https://repositorio.ufscar.br/handle/ufscar/14164?show=full), feel free to access these links in Portuguese for that purpose.

   ## Technologies used
  In these projects, the ```R``` statistical programming language and ```Jupyter Notebooks``` were used to access and document the codes.